okbreathe/redux-api-resources/README.md

 ```

 Generally it's more convenient to work with the form abstraction than work with
 these actions directly.
-More on that next.
+More on that in a bit.

 Finally there is a reset action for restoring a resource to a pristine state,
-to analagous deleting EVERYTHING `resourceReset()`.
+to analogous deleting EVERYTHING `resourceReset()`.

-### Working with Resources
+## Working with Resources

 A resource is defined in the store as: